qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 Refer back to the lesson on :guilabel:`Classification` to remember how you calculated areas.

-* Add an :kbd:`AREA` field by running the same expression as before:
+* Update (or add) the :kbd:`AREA` field by running the same expression as before:

 .. image:: /static/training_manual/vector_analysis/new_area_field.png
    :align: center

-This will add an :kbd:`AREA` field with the size of each :kbd:`landuse` layer in square meters
+This will add an :kbd:`AREA` field with the size of each building in square meters

-* To calculate the area in hectares use the :kbd:`AREA` field you just calculated, do this:
+* To calculate the area in another unit of measurement, for example hectares, use the :kbd:`AREA` field to create a second column:

 .. image:: /static/training_manual/vector_analysis/new_hectare_field.png
    :align: center

 Look at the new values in your attribute table.
-This is much more useful, as people actually quote property areas in hectares, not in degrees.
-And projecting the data in an appropriate projection before calculating the area will actually give you the area in hectares.
+This is much more useful, as people actually quote building size in metres, not in degrees.
 This is why it's a good idea to reproject your data, if necessary, before calculating areas, distances, and other values that are dependent on the spatial properties of the layer.

 |hard| |FA| Creating Your Own Projection
 -------------------------------------------------------------------------------